Art 606, Assignment #2: Web Ads

 Our new instructor took the view that what we produced in class ought to be the beginnings for a portfolio which would be useful at getting hired by someone.
 So he dove right in and started us on some of the flashy stuff, expecting us to fill in the basics as we went along.
 For the third course in a series of three that was a perfectly valid approach.

 So, as of week #2 we found ourselves building animations such as those found on the web.

 (Refresh the page to see them run again.)

 These are .gif animations and they are commonly built using the Timeline function in Photoshop.
 The procedure can be a bit hairy, but these turned out reasonably well.
 The one in horizontal format above is called a “leaderboard”, and the vertical one to the right is a “skyscraper”.

-The Company; Jekyll + Hide, does not actually exist.
-Our first assignment was to do up a Creative Brief for a company “branding” project.
+The business doing the advertising; Jekyll + Hide, does not actually exist.
+Our first assignment was to work up a Creative Brief for a company “branding” project.
 This could be either a redesign for a company that really does exist (one of my classmates did a redesign for the Trader Joe’s Market chain), or it could be for our own use (another classmate based his project on his band), or it could be for something completely imaginary.
 Such as mine was.

 It can be seen that Jekyll + Hide is a company that does custom leatherwork, with an emphasis on Steampunk designs.

 These “brands” all stuck around for a while since the semester walked us through several stages of designing various permutations of advertising materials in for them.
 Posters, billboards, social media pages, and mockups for smartphone apps and websites (although I ended up doing my website designs for a different company, one that really does exist.

 I ended up drafting out a reasonably complete identity for Jekyll + Hide, who I ended up refering to as “those leatherworking lunitics from Berkley”.
 If they existed, I reasoned that an artist’s co-op in Berkley would be a likely sort of place to find them.